 Tomato Sauce - The secret of a rich, deep and bold sauce

-Sauted fresh sliced garlic and onions and a few slices of Prosciutto de Palma in a small amount of high quality olive oil.
+Sauted fresh sliced garlic and onions and a few slices of Prosciutto de Palma in olive oil.
 Grind on some fresh pepper and add a pinch of salt.
 Then add some chicken stock and white wine.
 Use a high quality Italian dry white wine, never use so called "cooking wine".

 Now you're ready for a few tricks that will produce a real tomato sauce.
 One that's rich, deep and bold.

-Then simmer, and simmer and simmer, stirring occasionally.
+Then simmer and simmer and simmer, stirring occasionally.
 Add liquid as required so it does not burn.
-Liquid can be water, stock or white wine.
+Liquid can be water, chicken stock or white wine.

-Advanced Note: While frying the onions and garlic add a stick of cinnamon and a few cloves.
+Tech Note: Optional.
+While frying the onions and garlic add a stick of cinnamon and a few cloves.
 Leave them in for the whole recipe.
-It adds a very gentle aromatic twist to the sauce and gives it more depth.
+It adds a gentle aromatic twist to the sauce and gives it more depth.

 Content written and posted by Ken Abbott email@example.com